THIS POST MAY CONTAIN AFFILIATE LINKS. AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES. PLEASE READ THE DISCLOSURE FOR MORE INFORMATION

 Directly apply for UAE tourist visa through Emirates/Etihad post flight booking

 Emirates airline has made the tricky UAE visa process easy by having an option to apply for tourist visa directly from their website.
-If you are booking through Emirates or Etihad and don’t have a US visa, then this would definitely the best option.
+If you are booking your flights through Emirates or Etihad airlines and don’t have a US visa, then this would definitely the best option.

 Apply for a Dubai Tourist visa through a travel agent based out of India